Skip to content

 33. Percentage of supply traceable to mill level?

-The company reports that 100% of its supply is traceable to mill level.
+The company reports that 100% of its supply is traceable to the mill level.
+Additional points have been awarded based on RSPO SCC IP or SG certifications.

 • Y